 7. Retains all branch financial records for a period of seven years or in accordance with IRS regulations.

-8. Presents the branch financial records for an annual audit.
+8. Presents the branch financial records for an annual review.

 9. Pays premiums for insurance policies on or before renewal dates.

 10. If there is no president-elect, orders the past president’s pin for presentation at the May meeting.
 If the president already owns a pin, purchases a gift.